tevinstein/cms-api/README.md

 # cms-api

-cms-api is web application that lets users perform registration/login as well as manage (CRUD operations) their data and data dates.
+cms-api is web application that lets users perform registration/login as well as manage (BREAD operations) their data and data dates.

 ##### This is one of my Hacktiv8's project using:
 - Node.js v6+